Mentorship: A Path to Growth

 CAS Mentorship Peer Coaching Groups

-This fall CAS is launching faculty peer coaching groups.
-On November 15 from 1:30-3:30 on Zoom, our Peer Coaching Group Kick Off, facilitated by the Director of UW’s ADVANCE Center for Institutional Change, will provide an overview of the Peer Coaching Circle (PCC) model and demonstrate how to use it.
-Following the meeting, participants will be placed in coaching groups and provided the tools to conduct regular meetings with your PCC.
+In fall 2024, CAS launched faculty peer coaching groups.
+Our Peer Coaching Group Kick Off, facilitated by the Director of UW’s ADVANCE Center for Institutional Change, provided an overview of the Peer Coaching Circle (PCC) model and demonstrate how to use it.
+Following the meeting, participants were placed in coaching groups and provided the tools to conduct regular meetings with your PCC.

 Our Mentorship Portal - Finding Your Mentor/Mentee

 In its first year, the CAS Mentorship Program will launch a new mentorship portal that allows faculty to search for mentors or mentees based on specific qualities, such as professional skill sets, research interests, teaching strategies, and service expertise.
-The pilot focuses on fulfilling a gap specifically identified in faculty mentorship opportunities [link coming soon]
+The pilot focuses on fulfilling a gap specifically identified in faculty mentorship opportunities.
+Try it out here.

 Professional Development & Community Building